 |Above & below - modern lighterweight trains providing a more attractive & passenger enticing ways to operate railways... with multi-segmented trains such as these often the small centre section will contain the traction package as required for the specific lines being served (electric or diesel).
 Modular construction also allows for easier / more cost effective fine tuning of train lengths to suit expected traffic flows.|

 In Germany local accountability and a "can do" attitude has also seen both the introduction of new passenger services over little used freight lines and the replacement of some life-expired local mainline trains with street-compatible lighterweight trains / railcars / trams.
-One of the first cities in the modern era to implement this solution was Karlsruhe in Germany.
+One of the first cities in the modern era to implement this solution was Karlsruhe.
 The Track & Route Sharing page looks at some of the history behind what in the transport industry has become known as the Karlsruhe Model.
 This page also explores other examples of track sharing, including some British examples which are not shown here.

 |Karlsruhe light rail vehicles on a former suburban (steam) railway which instead of closing was electrified and incorporated into the cities' urban transport system.||Due to a shortage of mainline suburban trains some Karlsruhe light rail vehicles were used on the route to the nearby town of Pforzheim, sharing tracks which were (and still are) also used by international express passenger & heavy freight trains.
 All services continued as if nothing special was happening, nevertheless much to the various transport authorities' surprise an increase in patronage was noticed that could only be attributed to the nicer environment of the more modern rolling stock.|